jyouturner/STAR/README.md

 # STAR: A Simple Training-free Approach for Recommendations using Large Language Models

-This repository implements the STAR (Simple Training-free Approach for Recommendation) framework as described in the paper ["STAR: A Simple Training-free Approach for Recommendations using Large Language Models"](https://arxiv.org/abs/2410.16458).
-The implementation focuses on the retrieval pipeline, which the paper shows achieves competitive performance even without the additional ranking stage.
+This repository implements the STAR (Simple Training-free Approach for Recommendation) as described in the paper ["STAR: A Simple Training-free Approach for Recommendations using Large Language Models"](https://arxiv.org/abs/2410.16458).
+The implementation focuses on the *retrieval pipeline*, which the paper shows achieves competitive performance even without the additional ranking stage.

 ## Overview